-Eligible candidates shall fall under three categories and shall fill out the appropriate application accordingly.
+Eligible candidates shall fall under two categories and shall fill out the appropriate application accordingly.
 Applicants may not have a relative on the Scholarship Committee.

-Incoming freshmen applicants shall be graduating high school seniors from a public, private or home school program who are legal residents of Tarrant County, andwho have applied to Texas A&M University in College Station.
-Graduating seniors, who have earned any college credits, including enough credits for sophomore classification at A&M, are eligible to apply using the Incoming freshman Application form.
+Incoming freshmen applicants shall be graduating high school seniors from a public, private or home school program who are legal residents of Tarrant County, and have applied to Texas A&M University in College Station.
+Recipients must attend Texas A&M University College Station full time.
+The scholarship does not apply to those students attending Blinn Team, or other part time programs.
+Graduating seniors, who have earned any college credits, including enough credits for sophomore classification at Texas A&M, are eligible to apply using the Incoming freshman Application form.

 Current Undergraduate applicants shall be full-time students attending Texas A&M University in College Station and a legal resident of Tarrant County.
-They are eligible to apply using the Undergraduate Application form.

 Undergraduate Transfer applicants shall be those students who, after transferring from another university, have successfully completed one semester at Texas A&M University in College Station.
 Their legal residence must be in Tarrant County.
-They are eligible to apply using the Undergraduate Application form.
+Both are eligible to apply using the Undergraduate Application form.

 All eligible applicants must also meet the academic requirements as set forth by Texas A&M University in College Station.

-Special consideration shall be given to students who show merit, without too heavy a reliance on the stated income levels of the student’s parents.
+Applications shall be evaluated on: academic merit, community involvement, extracurricular activities, and employment without undue emphasis on financial need.
 Students shall apply directly to the Scholarship Committee no later than the date stated on the applications and posted on the Club website.

 Recipients must submit a new application each year they wish to be considered for a scholarship.

-2. A minimum of two annual scholarships in the amount of $1000.00 will be awarded each year.
-Each scholarship recipient will receive $500.00 in the fall and spring semester unless he/she has only one semester remaining.
+2. A minimum of two annual scholarships in the amount of at least $1000.00 will be awarded each year.
+Each scholarship recipient will receive half the funds in the fall and half in the spring semester unless he/she has only one semester remaining.
 As funds are available, the Club may award additional scholarships to eligible students.

-3. If there are not sufficient qualified applicants, the Club, at its discretion, may present additional monetary gifts to University Student Organizations in lieu of scholarship awards.
+If there are not sufficient qualified applicants, the Club, at its discretion, may present additional donations to University Student Organizations in lieu of scholarship awards.
+Scholarship recipients in their graduating semester may receive their full allocation of scholarship funds even if taking less than full-time hours.

-4. Recipients for scholarship shall be ranked by the Scholarship Committee and approved by the Executive Board.
+3. Recipients for scholarship shall be ranked by the Scholarship Committee and approved by the Executive Board.

-DUTIES OF THE SCHOLARSHIP CHAIRPERSON

-1. The Scholarship Chairperson shall:
+DUTIES OF THE VICE PRESIDENT SCHOLARSHIP 1.
+The Vice President Scholarship shall:

 A. Work cooperatively with the Texas A&M University Financial Aid Office to market scholarship applications and to distribute them upon request.

-B. Make scholarship applications available to Tarrant County public, private and Home School students by fax, e-mail and posting on the Club’s website.
+B. Make scholarship applications available to Tarrant County public, private and home school students.

+C. Prepare all scholarship application forms for posting on the club website

-C. Acknowledge scholarship applications by a self-addressed, stamped envelope or e-mail address provided by the applicant.
+D. Acknowledge scholarship applications by a self-addressed, stamped envelope or e-mail address if requested by the applicant.

-D. Provide the President with required information for submission to the Federation’s designation report.
-E. Communicate scholarship awards and regrets to all candidates in writing, by e-mail or phone.
+E. Provide the President with information for submission of the required reports.

+F Communicate scholarship awards to chosen candidates in writing, by e-mail or phone.
+Prepare list of scholarship recipients for posting on the club website.

-F. Work cooperatively with the incoming Scholarship Coordinator to extend written invitation encouraging scholarship recipients to participate in Howdy Party.
+G. Extend written invitations encouraging scholarship recipients to participate in Howdy Party.

-G. Participate in the planning and organization of the Scholarship Committee process.
-However, to ensure the integrity of the blind selection process, she shall not be a voting member of the Committee.
+H. Participate in the planning and organization of the Scholarship Committee process.
+To ensure the integrity of the blind selection process, she shall not be a voting member of the Committee.

-H. Verify scholarship winner eligibility and admission acceptance.
+I. Verify scholarship winner eligibility and admission acceptance.